Eating disorders - anorexia

 No scientific literature supports the use of homeopathy for anorexia.
 However, an experienced homeopath will consider your individual case and may recommend treatments to address both your underlying condition and any current symptoms.

 There is much anecdotal evidence supporting the use of acupuncture in treating the anxiety and irritability that often coincide with anorexia.
 Many inpatient eating disorder treatment facilities offer acupuncture as part of their treatment protocol.

 Cognitive Behavioral Therapy

 Cognitive behavioral therapy is one of the most effective therapies for anorexia.
 In cognitive behavioral therapy, the person learns to replace negative, unrealistic thoughts and beliefs with positive, realistic ones.
-The person is also encouraged to acknowledge their fears and to develop new, healthier ways of solving problems.
+The person also learns to acknowledge their fears and develop new, healthier ways of solving problems.

-In addition to individual therapy for someone who has anorexia, family therapy that involves parents and siblings is also recommended.
-Parents and other family members often have intense feelings of guilt and anxiety that they need to address.
+In addition to individual therapy for someone who has anorexia, doctors may recommend family therapy involving parents and siblings.
+Parents and other family members often have intense feelings of guilt and anxiety to address.
 Family therapy is aimed, in part, at helping the parents or partner (in the case of an adult) understand the seriousness of this illness and the ways in which family patterns may contribute to it.

 Hypnosis may be helpful as part of an integrated treatment program for anorexia nervosa.
 Hypnosis may help the person strengthen both self confidence and the ability to cope.
 That may result in healthier eating, improved body image, and greater self esteem.

-Studies suggest that biofeedback may be helpful in reducing stress in people with anorexia.
+Studies suggest that biofeedback may help reduce stress in people with anorexia.

 Anorexia poses several potential problems for women who are pregnant or wish to become pregnant: